WHO pair head to China for virus origin scoping mission

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-GENEVA: An epidemiologist and an animal health specialist from the World Health Organisation were flying to China on Friday to try and identify the animal source of the new coronavirus pandemic.
+GENEVA: An epidemiologist and an animal health specialist from the World Health Organization were flying to China on Friday to try and identify the animal source of the new coronavirus pandemic.

-The WHO said the advance team would be in Beijing for the weekend as they lay the ground for a wider mission aimed at identifying how the virus entered the human species.
-“They’re in the air right now,” WHO spokeswoman Margaret Harris told reporters in Geneva.